22. Clip Envelopes

 - MIDI clips have entries for “MIDI Ctrl“ (MIDI controller data), every device in the track’s device chain, and the mixer.

-The bottom menu, the Clip Envelope Control chooser, selects among the controls of the item chosen in the top menu.
+The right-hand side menu, the Control chooser, selects among the controls of the item chosen in the Device chooser menu.
 In both choosers, parameters with altered clip envelopes appear with LEDs next to their names.
 You can simplify the appearance of these choosers by selecting “Only show adjusted envelopes” from either of them.

 Let us now look at some uses of clip envelopes.

 Clip envelopes extend Live’s “elastic“ approach to audio and, in conjunction with Live’s audio effects, turn Live into a mighty sound-design tool.
 Using clip envelopes with audio clips, you can create an abundance of interesting variations from the same clip in real time — anything from subtle corrections to entirely new and unrelated sounds.